 Unfortunately, it appears that far too many parents neglect these guidelines when they are travelling in rental cars or ride sharing services.
 In the study, approximately half of the parents admitted that they did not bother to use child car seats or booster seats when they traveled with their children in ride share vehicles.
 They admitted that they found it difficult to use these safety systems when travelling in a ride share.
 Among parents of children below the age of 8, more than 40% reported that they only bothered using a seat belt for the child, without any safety system.
 Approximately 10% of parents admitted that they traveled either with the child on their lap or completely unrestrained while travelling in a ride share.
 This kind of travel exposes the child to the risk of serious or even fatal injuries in an accident.

 Why are parents neglectful of an important safety feature when they are riding in an Uber?
 One reason could be difficulty in installing these seats in a new vehicle.
 Parents find it easy to use a car seat when it is a familiar vehicle they are using, like their own vehicle, but installing them in a ride-share vehicle could pose challenges they are not ready for.
 Efforts to boost awareness of laws and safety statistics is a goal to encourage parents to adhere to safe car riding practices while taking advantage of ride-sharing services.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.